Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-15-forever-changed.md

 There was a change in the texture of nothingness, a return of some of the functionality of his body.
 Six wasted no time in extending his sense of self outwards from its cloistered life inside the implants, and into the meat he was wearing.

 It was, surprisingly, not too bad.
-His mouth was dry, and his head ached a little, but he awoke to find himself lying---clean, clothed and dignified---on a bed.
+His mouth was dry, and his head ached a little, but he awoke to find himself lying - clean, clothed and dignified - on a bed.

 It wasn't exactly a *comfortable* bed, but nor was it torturously hard.
 It was just a simple mattress, with a pillow-shaped raised bit at one end in lieu of an actual pillow, and a blanket.
 It was the sole feature of a plain grey room, other than a door which looked, if anything, even more solid than the walls around it, and a sturdy yellowish light panel in the ceiling.
 There wasn't even a window.